JotaKas/GenoClust-DEC/README.md

 This is the main entry point of the project.
 It orchestrates the entire analysis pipeline and provides a command-line interface for running the autoencoder training and clustering processes.
 Key features include:

 - Flexible configuration through command-line arguments
-- Support for multiple trials and cross-validation folds
+- Support for multiple trials and cross-validation folds (Seeds are set for reproducibility and, therefore, folds can be done in parallel.)
 - Ability to run specific combinations of trials, folds, and encoding dimensions
 - Comprehensive logging and result saving

 ### DenseDEC.py

-This script implements the Dense Deep Embedded Clustering model, which is a variation of the DEC algorithm optimized for dense data like genomic sequences.
+This script implements the Dense Deep Embedded Clustering model, which is a variation of the DEC algorithm.
 It includes:

 - A custom dense autoencoder architecture
 - Methods for initializing and pretraining the autoencoder